JohnGahagan/JohnGahagan/README.md

 #### Undergraduate Computer Science Student

 Hey!
-I am Johnny and I currently an undergraduate computer science student at WKU.
+I am Johnny and I currently an undergraduate computer science student at WKU graduating in May 2025.
 I enjoy building,learning, and coding things especially concepts that are new to me.
-My most recent thing I am learning more about is Python!
+My most recent thing I am learning more about is C++ and its applications to IoT!
 I am also interested in jobs or internships related to technology, feel free to contact me https://www.linkedin.com/in/john-gahagan-aa99a91b7/ or john.gahagan3@gmail.com.
 Look at my portfolio site I made with REACT: https://www.johngahagan.dev/

 Skills: Java / REACT / JS / HTML / CSS

 - 🔭 I’m currently focused on deepening my understanding of implementing data structures and algorithms in real-world scenarios, particularly using Python.
 This involves studying Competitive Programming in Python: 128 Algorithms to Develop Your Coding Skills by Christoph Dürr and Jill-Jenn Vie."
 - 🌱 I’m currently learning Python!
-- 🤔 I’m looking for help with internships!
+- 🤔 I’m looking for help with entry level roles!
 - 📫 How to reach me: john.gahagan3@gmail.com or https://www.linkedin.com/in/john-gahagan-aa99a91b7/